pedrofreitaas/simple_to_do_list/README.md

 ```
 This is a list where you can load things to do.
 It's possible to highlight, remove or mark them as done.
-The list have the adding and clearing features.
+The list has the adding and clearing features.
 The data persists with the page is reloaded.
 ```